luftfartsverket/reqstool-vscode-extension/README.md

-# Reqstool augmentations for Visual Studio Code
+# Reqstool extension for Visual Studio Code

-This extension works with [reqstool](https://github.com/Luftfartsverket/reqstool-client)  to display requirements, software verification cases and manual verification cases upon hover of an annotation.
+This extension provides various features for use  with [reqstool](https://github.com/Luftfartsverket/reqstool-client) such as:

+* Display information upon hover over an annotation about requirements, software verification cases, and manual verification cases

 ## Prerequisites